 Incentive deeds will only be available to the tenant while the original tenant remains the tenant in occupation of the premises.
 If the tenant wishes to assign the lease at any time during the incentive, the tenant may be in breach of the incentive deed and may have to repay some or all of the incentive already received by the tenant.

 The tenant should ensure that the incentive deed contains a provision that if the leased premises are sold, the landlord must ensure that the purchaser enters into a deed with the landlord and the tenant providing that all rights and obligations of the landlord under the incentive deed pass to the purchaser from completion of the sale.

 3. default provisions

 If at any point the tenant is in default under the lease, the landlord can terminate the lease and either suspend or terminate the incentive arrangements, and the tenant may have to refund part or all of the incentive received by it from the landlord.
 This could end up being quite costly.

 When entering into a leasing transaction it is likely you will be asked to sign a number of different documents.
 It’s important to understand each document and how they interact and what impact they may have on you.
-If you are a tenant and are looking at entering into a lease give businessDEPOT Legal a call to arrange a no obligation consultation to discuss how we can help.
+If you are a tenant and are looking at entering into a lease contact businessDEPOT Legal to arrange a no-obligation consultation to discuss how we can help.